 While there are potential benefits to choosing separation over divorce in certain situations, there are also drawbacks.

 Just packing up and leaving opens you up to a number of consequences.
 If you and your spouse own a home together, you may lose any future claim to the property.
-When you leave kids at home, moving out often impacts chances to become the custodial parent.
+When you leave kids at home, moving out often impacts your chances to become the custodial parent.

-Relocating doesn’t automatically alter any pre-existing financial obligations.
+Moving out doesn’t automatically alter any pre-existing financial obligations.
 If your spouse runs up debts on joint credit cards or misses payments on a car loan that’s in both your names, you remain liable.

-Whether to choose divorce or separation is complicated.
+Whether you choose to divorce or to separate is complicated.
 There’s no one-size-fits-all answer.
-Like most cases, it boils down to the specific set of circumstances.
+Like most cases, it boils down to a specific set of circumstances.
 In some situations, divorce winds up the optimal choice.
 For others, legal separation fits the bill.